marawan206/Employee-CRUD-MERN/README.md

 # Employee-CRUD-MERN

-Includes frontend files inside repo
+- Includes frontend as frontend.rar inside repo, unzip files open directory and use `npm start` to run the server
+- I ran it on port 3001 since port 3000 was being used by the backend
+- run the backend server with `npm run devStart`

 ## Overview

 Employee-CRUD-MERN is a project i'm working on for my MERN Stack journey, this is a only the backend built using MongoDB, ExpressJS, and NodeJS
-It allows administrators to perform CRUD (Create, Read, Update, Delete) operations on employee records This project makes sure that employee data can be efficiently managed, I will push the integration with a React frontend in a separate repo
-This is also Task 2 for ProdigyInfoTech FSWD Internship
+It allows administrators to perform CRUD (Create, Read, Update, Delete) operations on employee records This project makes sure that employee data can be efficiently managed, This is Task 2 for ProdigyInfoTech FSWD Internship

 ## Goal
 - **Develop** a web application that allows administrators to perform CRUD operations on employee records.